 After the unexpected death of Charles the Bald in 877, his sickly son Louis the Stammer (Louis II) assumed control over West Francia.
-He was born in 846 as the son of Charles the Bald and Ermentrude and married Ansgarde d’Hiémois and Adelaide (Aélis) of Paris.
+He was born in 846 as the son of Charles the Bald and Ermentrude and married Ansgarde d’Hiémois and Adelheid (Aélis) of Paris.

 Severe mismanagement led to renewed violence amongst the nobility and the church had to intervene in order to maintain unity in the Christian empire.
 Louis died only two years later.
 A range of contenders now entered the field (names and dates are correct, be it somewhat confusion):

 - From East Francia: the sons of Louis the German: Louis III (the Younger d.
 882) and Charles III (the Fat d 888)